NathanFaught/SQLLog/README.md

 -password = Password of user that can query the logs eg spat1al

--tokenurl = URL of REST toen service eg http://localhost:6080/arcgis/tokens
+-tokenurl = URL of REST token service eg http://localhost:6080/arcgis/tokens

 -cleanlogs = Set to "Y" to clear out logs eg Y